lbcnz/autogallery/README.md

-**AutoGallery** is a Pinterest-esque static photo gallery that is automagically generated from a shell script and viewed in any browser.
+**AutoGallery** is a Pinterest-esque self-contained and static photo gallery that is automagically generated from a shell script and viewed in any browser.

 # Development
 I intend to rewrite it in Python as a fully featured static web photo gallery.